BHSAI/GeDI/cv.md

 	--cv 5

 for which the default is 5.
 An error is issued if _k_ is too large (subset size less than 2 individuals).
 The output is a combined list of predicted risk and phenotypes of _k_ test sets (nearly) equal in size to the original data set.
 Each cross-validation run consists of IL/CL inference on the training set and prediction on the test set.
 After _k_ runs, GeDI will calculate the area under the curve (AUC) of the receiver operating characteristics (ROC) and print it to standard output along with 95% confidence intervals.
 Each run will in general have different numbers of SNPs selected under the specified --pcut, because only the test set is used for SNP selection.
 The standard output will also print the mean number of SNPs selected.
-In CL, the (geometric) mean of overall asymptotic p-values is also printed.
 The output file (default "gedi.out") will contain the risk probabilities of the combined test sets.
 Multiple parameters can be specified for batch runs:

         --ld 0.1 0.2 1
 	--eps 1e-3 1e-2 0.1

 and cross-validation runs will be repeated.
 By default, AUC values are output seperately into a file "gedi.auc".

-One possibility for the input data is to concatenate tped files from all chromosomes into a single file.
-Better yet, use a binary ".bed" file.

 ***
 [Up](README.md)